IhorBoichuk/lesson_34/README.md

 pip install -r requirements.txt
 python app.py

 # Modeling Info
 The project utilizes the Ultralytics YOLO model for object detection.
 This model is pre-trained on a large dataset and capable of detecting various objects in images.

-# Modeling Info
-The project utilizes the Ultralytics YOLO model for object detection.
-This model is pre-trained on a large dataset and capable of detecting various objects in images.